cjmet/AhMediaPlayer/README.md

   * Keep the padding around the edges as much as possible.
   * Beware anything that auto-sizes.
   * If you have ANY flicker or wobble or stutter at all in the layout, FIX IT!
 It will only lead to a crash later.
-  * The worst case I have fixed so far was an 8 pixel font 12 pixels high had to be increased to 13 pixels high to stop the layout from crashing.
+  * The worst case I have fixed so far was an 8 pixel font in a label 12 pixels high had to be increased to 13 pixels high to stop the layout from crashing.
-  * My entire Layout #2 is was unstable, so I had to roll it back.
+  * My entire Layout #2 was unstable, so I had to roll it back.
 Then I had to spend two days to debug it one element at a time till I found and fixed all the issues.
   * Test vigorously.
   * Use a 4k monitor for testing if possible.
 Most of the fragility never showed up on a 1080p, but happens primarily on resizing on a 4k.
   * For me Resize bottom right, top left on the 4k, is fairly deadly to the layout if it's unstable.